truenas/documentation/content/TrueCommand/SystemManagement/TrueNASConfigManage.md

 The **Configuration Backup** window displays a list of backups along with the time and date of their creation.

 ### Create a Config Backup

 To create a new backup, click **Create Backup**.

 ![ConfigBackupsCreate](/images/TrueCommand/2.0/ConfigBackupsCreate.png "Config Backups Create")

-A maximum of one config backup per day can exist.
-If a prior config backup for the current day exists, creating a new one overwrites the previous one.

-{{< hint type=note >}}
-By default, TrueCommand retains seven backups.
-You can increase or decrease the number on the **Administration** page **Configuration** tab.
-Local instances of TrueCommand can increase or decrease this figure as desired.
-{{< /hint >}}

 ### Apply a Config Backup